Engineering-Research-and-Development/true-connector-execution_core_container/doc/TRANSPORTCERTSSHA256.md

  - not expired
  - signature
- - transportCertsSha256 claim (extended validation)
+ - transportCertsSha256 claim (extended validation - optional)

-First two checks are mandatory while third one can be switched on or off, depending on property:
+First two checks are mandatory while third one can be switched on or off, depending on property;
+(setting this property to false should be used only in development purposes):

 ```
 application.extendedTokenValidation=true
 ```

 Extended validation will do the following:
- - get *referringConnector* claim
+ - get *referringConnector* claim (in our example - "http://ecc-consumer.demo")
- - get *transportCertsSha256*
+ - get *transportCertsSha256* (in our example - "a3cd813e1510ca64a9da****")
  - check if map contains same hash value for referringConnector

+ In our example, map should contain key-pair like following (populated in startup phase):

+ (ecc-consumer.demo, a3cd813e1510ca64a9da****)

  If this evaluates as true, token is valid, otherwise, token is not valid.